ankaAR/bestiario5e/_creatures/kuo-toa-archpriest.md

 ***Slippery.*** The kuo-toa has advantage on ability checks and saving throws made to escape a grapple.

-***Sunlight Sensitivity.*** While in sunlight, the kuo-toa has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the kuo-toa has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ***Lanzamiento de conjuros.*** The kuo-toa is a 10th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
 The kuo-toa has the following cleric spells prepared: